 On the upside, it's generally safe to swim in the ocean during red tide outbreaks "because you just can't swallow enough of the algae to be dangerous," says Woods Hole Oceanographic Institution biologist and algae expert Don Anderson.
 He adds that the red tides we see in Massachusetts are less likely to cause respiratory problems, as happens in Florida.

 Is it safe to swim in areas where there's blue-green algae?

 No. "I would try to avoid it," says Anderson.
 "It can be dangerous, especially to young children who may swallow a lot of water."

 Marc Nascarella, chief toxicologist for the Department of Public Health, goes further when speaking about the Charles generally: "Never really under any circumstances do we advise that individuals swim in the Charles River, because it is not routinely sampled for bacteria to evaluate its safety," he says.

 Is it safe to go boating where there's blue-green algae?

 Probably, if you stay out of the water.
 If you get splashed with algae-infected water, rinse it off as soon as possible, or you may get a rash.

 How do you know if there's an algae bloom?

 There's no statewide clearinghouse for blue-green algae blooms, so look for signs posted at specific lakes, ponds and rivers, or notices from towns.
-The state Department of Public Health does post advisories, when it receives them.
-"We only update it when we become aware that a water body operator or other entity has issued an advisory.
-It should not be considered comprehensive," says Alison Cohen, a spokesperson for the DPH.
+The state Department of Public Health will post advisories when it receives them, but the list is not always comprehensive.

 Why are dogs always getting poisoned by blue-green algae?